hamzaamr20/dual-band-wifi-rectenna/README.md

 This repository contains the physical manufacturing files, schematic documentation, and Bill of Materials (BOM) for a dual-band radio frequency (RF) energy harvesting rectenna.

-The system is designed to passively capture ambient electromagnetic radiation from 2.45 GHz and 5.80 GHz Wi-Fi infrastructures and convert it into a sustainable Direct Current (DC) reservoir for ultra-low-energy IoT devices.
+The system is designed to passively capture ambient electromagnetic radiation from 2.45 GHz and 5 GHz Wi-Fi bands infrastructures and convert it into a sustainable Direct Current (DC) reservoir for ultra-low-energy IoT devices.

 ## ⚙️ Hardware Specifications
 * **Target Frequencies:** 2.45 GHz and 5.80 GHz